Exhibition 'A Fresh Group of Abstract Works'

-This is a very special exhibition featuring the stunning works by Saied Dai NEAC RP, Charlotte Sorapure NEAC, William Balthazar Rose, Wormwood Stubbs and still life pastel artist Andrew Hemingway.
+Featuring the stunning works by Saied Dai NEAC RP, Charlotte Sorapure NEAC, William Balthazar Rose, Wormwood Stubbs and still life pastel artist Andrew Hemingway.

 These are artists that require remarkable precision and great depth.
 They all possess a quiet beauty of their own.